AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 ### Bounce mail qualification {#bounce-mail-qualification}

-Rules used by Campaign to qualify delivery failyres are listed in the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Delivery log qualification]** node.
+Rules used by Campaign to qualify delivery failures are listed in the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Delivery log qualification]** node.
 It is non-exhaustive, and is regularly updated by Adobe Campaign and can also be managed by the user.

 ![](assets/delivery-log-qualification.png)